How to choose a sleeping bag

 A down sleeping bag can be appropriate for multi-day overnight hikes, cold camping conditions, world travel or alpine adventures.

-- Offers you the very best warmth for weight on the market.
+- Warmth.
+It offers you the very best warmth for weight on the market.
 Nothing will keep you quite as warm for the same weight.
-If you’re new to down in general, it might be worth understanding what down fill power is.
+If you’re new to down in general, it might be worth understanding what down fill power is and why it matters.

 - Lightweight.
 If weight is an important consideration, down is a better choice.